wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/external-libraries.rst

 Creating a Vendordep
 ^^^^^^^^^^^^^^^^^^^^

-Please follow the instructions in the `vendordep repository <https://github.com/wpilibsuite/vendor-template>`__.
+Please follow the instructions in the [vendordep repository](https://github.com/wpilibsuite/vendor-template).